-The goal of improved long-term prediction is to achieve a lower FDE, as observed in our results in Table I. We achieve this goal by successfully upper-bounding the worst-case maximum FDE that can theoretically be obtained.
+The goal of improved long-term prediction is to achieve a lower FDE, which can be clearly observed in our results in Table I. We achieve this goal by successfully upper-bounding the worst-case maximum FDE that can be obtained.
 These upper bounds are a consequence of the theoretical results in Section V. We denote the worst-case theoretical FDE by T-FDE.
 This measure represents the maximum FDE that can be obtained using Theorem V.1 under fixed assumptions.
-In Table II, we compare the T-FDE with the empirical FDE results obtained in Table I. The T-FDE is computed by,

-$$T-FDE = \frac{\phi}{n} \times (T - \tau) \tag{7}$$
+In Table II, we compare the T-FDE with the empirical FDE results obtained in Table I. The T-FDE is computed by T-FDE = $\frac{\phi}{\tau} \times (T - \tau)$.

 The formula for T-FDE is derived as follows.
-The RMSE error incurred by all vehicles at a current time-step during spectral clustering is bounded by φ (Theorem V.1).
-Let $n=\frac{N}{T}=10$ be the average number of vehicles per frame in each dataset.
-Then, at a single instance in the prediction window, the increase in RMSE for a single agent is bounded by $\frac{\phi}{n}$.
-As $T-\tau$ is the length of the prediction window, the total increase in RMSE over the entire prediction window is given by T-FDE = $\frac{\phi}{n}\times(T-\tau)$.
+The error incurred by all vehicles at a current time-step during spectral clustering is bounded by φ (Theorem V.1).
+Since the cluster centers update the positions for each vehicle in constant time, the increase in overall RMSE values at each time-step is bounded by φ as well.
+The increase in RMSE for a single agent, therefore, is bounded by $\frac{\phi}{n}$, where $n=\frac{N}{T}$ is the average number of vehicles per frame in each dataset. $T-\tau$ is the length of the prediction window and n=10 on average for the Lyft, Argoverse, and Apolloscape datasets as indicated by the datasets.
 We do not have the data needed to compute φ for the NGSIM dataset as the total number of lanes are not known.